BuddyWinte/purrlet/README.md

 ## uploading

-purrlet supports **imgbb** and **imgur** out of the box. you can also plug in your own thing. anything. go wild.
+purrlet supports **imgbb** and **imgur** out of the box. you can also plug in your own thing. anything.

 ```javascript
 // imgbb